 Personality Disorders Types and Symptoms

 Post Traumatic Stress (unsure if its referred to as a syndrome, a disorder, or neither)

 Schizophrenia: I ask people to please be careful and respectful with this condition.
 It has a major social stigma.
 I have a very good friend who is schizophrenic.
 He is a wonderful person.
 He simply sees the world through very different eyes.
 He does not wear tin foil on his head to keep the CIA satellites from using mind control.
-(That is a reference to paranoid beliefs and not a personal belief that the CIA can do that.)
+(That is a reference to paranoid beliefs.)

 Self-Medication is when a person drinks alcohol or takes illegal drugs, including prescription drugs he/she has not been prescribed, in an attempt to cope with the symptoms of a psychological problem.